chainstack/docs/docs/blockchains/corda.md

 The network map service is the catalog of all nodes on a [compatibility zone](#compatibility-zones) with the information on the node identities, node certificates, and node IP addresses.

-Chainstack deploys a separate network map server for every Corda network instance.
+Chainstack deploys a separate network map service for every Corda network instance.

 ### Concepts